 (3) Arab students cannot take Arabic as a first language – The American School of Dubai does not even offer it as a subject choice.
 Whilst Arabic as an additional language is provided in Grades 1 to 5 and is an elective in Grades 6 to 9 the “curriculum is inadequate” and student’s attainment “unsatisfactory.”
 [KHDA]

-For WhichSchoolAdvisor.com, the American School of Dubai is short of being an outstanding school across the board.
+For WhichSchoolAdvisor.com, the American School of Dubai is only just short of being an outstanding school across the board.
 But, hugely over-subscribed, for many parents it will be just that, outstanding without any sort of qualification.
 For others, however, whether Arabic, European, Asian or American, particularly when they are now increasingly presented with very stiff competition from other equally successful, equally impressive Tier 1 schools, an education rooted in local culture, rather than deliberately outside it, will prove to be the better, more whole-child, cultural option for the education of their children.

 The school’s decision to push children with Special Educational Needs [SEN] through an unmodified curriculum is unusual and we strongly advise prospective parents to think carefully before shortlisting The American School of Dubai for such children.

 Finally, values.
 It’s the last, but absolutely not least part of the American School of Dubai equation.
 ASD Core Values – Compassion, Excellence, Integrity, Respect and Responsibility are empowered and brought to life throughout every aspect of each child’s development – they are not a bolt on but intrinsic.
 And it really shows in the whole child development it provides for all its children and the rounded, creative, thoughtful and responsible young men and women that graduate.